Babysitting Options for Children with Autism

 “My family is my biggest help,” says Hopebridge mom, LaSonya.

 Here’s a quick rule we like to use for family members: promise each other you will use open, respectful communication during this time.
-That way, you are both are comfortable discussing changes or even if it doesn’t end up working out, all without the risk of altering relationships.
+That way, you are both are comfortable discussing changes or whether the arrangement is not working out, all without the risk of altering relationships.

 3. Plan with other parents

 Consider teaming up with other Hopebridge families.
-If anyone understands your situation, it’s parents of children on the spectrum.
-While each child is different, they are familiar with some of the behaviors and needs that will come into play.
-You can offer to watch their kiddo for an hour in exchange for childcare to watch over your own another day.
-If that doesn’t yet feel right to each of you, a group play date can at least get you some adult conversation, plus you might learn they have access to a babysitter they’re willing to ‘share’ with you.
+If anyone understands your situation, it’s other caregivers.
+While each child is different, they will be more familiar with some of the behaviors and needs that will come into play.
+You can offer to watch their child for an hour in exchange for childcare to watch over your own another day.
+If that doesn’t yet feel right to each of you, a group play date can at least get you some adult conversation, plus you might learn they have access to a babysitter they’re willing to “share” with you.

 4. Research reputable websites

 You’ve likely heard of sites like Care.com and Sittercity.com, but did you know they have special sections to find nannies and babysitters for children with special needs?
-They cover a range of areas from Terre Haute and South Bend, to Cleveland and Columbus, to Lexington and Louisville.
-Even better, many of these potential sitters have direct experience working for kids with special needs.
-Most have worked in autism-related facilities, are parents or siblings of children with ASD or served as a nanny for children with similar behavior challenges.
+They cover a range of areas.
+Even better, many of these potential sitters have direct experience working for kids with differing abilities.
+Most have worked in autism-related facilities, have family members who have ASD or served as a nanny for children with similar abilities and behaviors.

-Rates for these sites seem to average $11 to $15 per hour.
+Rates for these sites vary.
 They also charge membership fees, which could be a turn-off for some, however the cost goes towards carefully vetting potential caregivers for you, which is worth it in the long run.
-If you choose to go this route, we still recommend interviewing candidates and checking several references before entrusting them with your kiddo.
+If you choose to go this route, we still recommend interviewing candidates and checking several references before entrusting them with your child.

 5. Take advantage of Parents’ Night Out